xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ![]({{site.baseurl}}/images/400G/qdd-2-row.png){: .align-right}
 QSFP-DD adds a second row of pins and increases the number of serdes from 4 to 8, hence the name double-density.

-Therefore it supports optics up to 8 electrical lanes.
+It therefore supports optics up to 8 electrical lanes.

 ### 50G Serdes Support

 QSFP-DD increases the maximum serdes speed from 25G to 50G, therefore supporting a maximum speed of 8x50G = 400G aggregate.

-For backward compatibility, it also supports 10G and 25G serdes speed, thus allowsing all possible aggregate speeds of 40G, 100G, 200G and 400G.
+For backward compatibility, it also supports 10G and 25G serdes speed, thus allowing all possible aggregate speeds of 40G, 100G, 200G and 400G.

 Optics of all form factors, such as QSFP+, QSFP28, QSFP56, QSFP28-DD and QSFP56-DD are supported by QSFP-DD.